Converting an equirectangular image to a cylindrical panoramic projectionWritten by Paul Bourke

 In what follows I describe software for extracting a cylindrical panorama from an equirectangular (spherical) projection.
 There are various reasons why one might want to do this, the driver here is creating images for large scale cylindrical displays.
 Diagramatically, for some displays and 360 cameras used by the author this diagram illustrates the geometry.Usage string

-sphere2pano [options] sphericalimagename Options: -t n vertical FOV of panoramic, 0...180 (default: 45) -a n set antialias level, 1, 2 or 3 typical (default: 2) -w n width of the spherical image (default: 1024) -z n horizontal rotation angle (default: 0) -v n vertical rotation angle (default: 0) -f flip in longitude (default: off) -d enable verbose debugging mode
+sphere2pano [options] sphericalimagename Options: -t n vertical FOV of panoramic, 0...180 (default: 60) -a n set antialias level, 1, 2 or 3 typical (default: 2) -w n width of the output panorama image (default: 2048) -o s output file name (default: determined internally) -x n tilt angle (degrees), default: 0 -y n roll angle (degrees), default: 0 -z n pan angle (degrees), default: 0 -f flip in longitude (default: off) -d enable verbose debugging mode

 Like an equirectangular projection, the horizontal axis of a cylindrical panorama is equal steps of longitude.
 However the vertical axis resembles a perspective projection.
 As such, while an equirectangular can represent from -90 to 90 degrees in latitude, a cylindrical panorama becomes increasingly inefficient after about 140 degrees vertical field of view (FOV).